etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 The central part of a block device driver is the request handling function (``queue_rq``).
 In previous examples, the function that fulfilled this role was :c:func:`my_block_request`.
 As stated in the
-`Create and delete a request queue`_ section, this function is associated to the driver when creating the tag set structure.
+`Create and delete a request queue`_ section, this function is associated with the driver when creating the tag set structure.

 This function is called when the kernel considers that the driver should process